-- Low (enabled by default) the backup or recovery process will run slower, but the performance of other programs will be increased. - Normal the backup or recovery process will have the equal priority with other processes. - High the backup or recovery process will run faster, but the performance of other programs will be reduced.
-Be aware that selecting this option may result in 100% CPU usage by Acronis True Image for Sabrent.
+- Low (enabled by default)-The backup or recovery process will run slower, but the performance of other programs will be increased. - Normal-The backup or recovery process will have the equal priority with other processes. - High-The backup or recovery process will run faster, but the performance of other programs will be reduced.
+Be aware that selecting this option may result in 100% CPU usage by Acronis True Image OEM.

-5.2.8 Notifications for recovery operation
+Notifications for recovery operation